Did you know that there are Provigil alternatives that can restore mental health, clarity, and vibrancy naturally?

 Safe, effective alternatives to Provigil for daytime sleepiness:

-Ensure your bedding, pillows, and mattress, room ventilation and temperature are suitable for comfortable, restful sleep.
+Ensure your bedding, pillows, mattress, room ventilation, and temperature are suitable for comfortable, restful sleep.
 Light-blocking and noise-reducing curtains or other insulations are recommended.14

-V-8 juice, eggs, and milk are all high in tryptophan.
-Tryptophan is also available in supplement form.15
+Improve the diet.
+V-8 juice, eggs, and milk are all high in tryptophan.15

 Avoid caffeine sources before retiring — caffeine can suppress melatonin.11